Weld Editor GUI for DVS 1608 And DVS 1612

 Weld

-Highlights the active weld (spring-elements representing the weld will be highlighted).
+Highlights the active weld (1D-line-elements representing the weld will be highlighted).

 Group